JackHagen01/FileSystem/README.md

 ## Overview

 A simple file system allowing a user to view superblock and FAT info with diskinfo, view directory contents with disklist, copy a file from the system with diskget, and copy a file into the system with diskput.
-Made for CSC360: Operating Systems.

 ## Features